Sharpening a lawn mower is a hassle?

-If you want to see a healthy green yard then, our recommendation is, please sharpen your lawn mowers blades at least two times in a year.
-Also, some manufacturer recommends, sharpen your lawn mower blades after 10 hours mowing.
+If you want to see a healthy lawn then, our recommendation is, please sharpen your mower blades at least two times a year.
+Also, some manufacturer recommends, sharpen mower blades after 10 hours mowing.

 So, each year before starting the mowing season, sharpen your lawn mowers’ blades properly.

-In this article, I covered all information about how to sharpen your lawn mowers’ blades with a step-by-step process.
+In this article, I will cover all information about how to sharpen your lawn mowers’ blades with a step-by-step process.

 So let’s dive into the instruction.

 - Tip mower on its side

 - Remove the blade

 - Proper filing angle

 - Check blade balance